aws/amazon-chime-sdk-android/README.md

 > A tile is created with a new tile ID when the same remote attendee restarts the video.

-You can find more details on adding/removing/viewing video from [building-a-meeting-application-on-android-using-the-amazon-chime-sdk](https://aws.amazon.com/blogs/business-productivity/building-a-meeting-application-on-android-using-the-amazon-chime-sdk/).
+You can find more details on adding/removing/viewing video from [Building a meeting application on android using the Amazon Chime SDK](https://aws.amazon.com/blogs/business-productivity/building-a-meeting-application-on-android-using-the-amazon-chime-sdk/).

 #### Use case 11.
 Start receiving remote videos.